-Watanabe (2005a) studied how native speakers who are also Japanese language teachers (n = 25) or college students (n = 25) evaluate JFL learner conversations with Japanese college students to discern criteria for positive and negative evaluation.
-The results showed that Japanese teachers tend to evaluate negatively for sociolinguistic competence (such as failure to use honorifics), but Japanese college students, in contrast, give positive evaluations for the same lack of honorifics.
+Watanabe (2005a) studied how native speakers who are also Japanese language teachers (n = 25) or college students (n = 25) evaluate JFL learner conversations with Japanese college students, to establish criteria for assessment.
+The results showed that Japanese teachers tend to negatively evaluate sociolinguistic competence (such as failure to use honorifics), but Japanese college students, give positive evaluations for the same.
 Watanabe (2005a) also showed that both teachers and students evaluate grammar and pronunciation errors negatively.
-On the other hand, vocabulary and expressions such as wakamonokotoba (youth slang) and discourse and communication competence, such as non-verbal communication (using gestures and fillers), were positively evaluated.
-Nohara’s (2011) study also found that Japanese language teachers focus on linguistic performance, but non-teachers tend to focus more on the speakers’ attitude.
-Other studies (e.g., Choi 2008, 2013) also examined Japanese teacher and non-teacher evaluations of JFL conversations and found similar results, namely that non-verbal communication strategies, such as paralinguistic competence, are evaluated positively by both groups.
+On the other hand, vocabulary and expressions such as wakamonokotoba (youth slang), discourse and communication competence—such as non-verbal communication, using gestures and fillers—were positively evaluated.
+Nohara’s (2011) study also found that Japanese language teachers focus on linguistic performance, but non-teachers tend to focus on the speakers’ attitude.
+Other studies (e.g., Choi 2008, 2013) also examined Japanese teacher and non-teacher evaluations of JFL conversations and found that non-verbal communication strategies such as paralinguistic competence, are evaluated positively by both groups.

-Iwasaki (2013) investigated JFL learners’ (n = 5) use of hedges such as nanka or chotto, and looked at how Japanese young people, namely college students (n 60), feel about their sociability.
-JFL learners’ discourses were recorded before and after study abroad, and the frequency of hedges and raters’ evaluations were compared.
-The results demonstrated that, after a study abroad, the JFL learners’ use of hedges increased significantly, as did the ratings by college students.
-Iwasaki claimed JFL learners who use hedges frequently are able ‘to socially package their messages effectively’ (Iwasaki, 2013, p.
-263) as well as to ‘project their identity as young adults’ (Iwasaki, 2013, p.
+Iwasaki (2013) investigated the use of hedges such as nanka or chotto by JFL learners (n = 5) and examined how Japanese college students (n 60), feel about their sociability.
+JFL learners’ discourses were recorded before and after study abroad.
+The frequency of hedges, and raters’ evaluations were compared.
+The results demonstrated that, after studying abroad, the use of hedges by JFL learners increased significantly, as did the ratings by college students.
+Iwasaki claims that JFL learners who frequently use hedges are able “to socially package their messages effectively” (Iwasaki, 2013, p.
+263) as well as “project their identity as young adults” (Iwasaki, 2013, p.
 263).
-Although Iwasaki mainly concentrated on JFL learners rather than raters, her data provides insights into the judgments of a specific rater demographic.
+Although Iwasaki concentrated on JFL learners rather than raters, her data provide insights into the judgments of a specific rater demographic.

-The studies mentioned above indicate that the evaluations of learners’ linguistic performance are contingent upon the evaluator.
-However, there are few studies that focus on the learners’ intentions.
+Few extant studies focus on the intentions of the learners.
 A notable exception is Siegal’s (1994, 1995, 1996) study of four adult women learning Japanese in Japan.
 This ethnographic research focused on language use associated with the image JFL learners wanted to present.
 The JFL learners were aware of the different speech styles associated with expressing politeness.
-As one of her participants, Mary often thought she could not express certain ‘subtleties’ like she could in English.
+One of the participants, Mary, thought that she could not express certain “subtleties” as she could in English.
 In cases of learners wanting to express deference or politeness, this gap seems larger for adult learners.
 However, interlocutors did not necessarily view pragmatic inappropriateness as a failure (Siegal, 1995, 1996).

-With regard to these issues, many scholars note the recent moves in language education away from teaching methodologies that strictly focus on standardized content (Kobayashi, 2005, 2016; Sato et. al., 2015).
-Noda (2005), for instance, argues that it is time to revisit language education and shift focus from grammar and teaching sets of grammatical structures to developing skills suited to individual needs.
-To wit, rather than teaching standardized grammatical points, content should be adjusted to better fit individual needs (Noda, 2005, p.
-18).
-Kobayashi (2005) also supports this position, contending that so-called beginner Japanese grammar does not include the learner’s point of view.
+There is a current trend in language education to depart from teaching methodologies that focus on standardized content (Kobayashi, 2005, 2016; Sato et. al., 2015).
+Noda (2005), for instance, argues that it is time to shift the focus from teaching sets of grammatical structures to developing skills suited to individual needs.
+Kobayashi (2005) supports this, maintaining that “beginner” Japanese grammar does not include the learner’s perspective.

-To further mine this area, we focused on JFL learner intention in the present study by examining their self-introductions along with what they were attempting to convey.
-We also analyzed how learners introduced themselves and what kind of skills the speakers needed to effectively communicate these points to the addressee.
+To excavate this, we focused on the intentions of JFL learners and how they realized these through their self-introductions.
+We also analyzed how learners introduced themselves and the skills they needed to effectively communicate with the addressees

 Method